lordspline/log_parsing_experiments/README.md

 ## Introduction

-In this project use the outcomes of our research into log summarization to extract user activity related to firefox from a syslog file.
+In this project we use the outcomes of our research into log summarization to extract user activity related to firefox from a syslog file.

 ## Setup